 Moisture is one of the biggest enemies of your chimney system.
 Water intrusion can deteriorate masonry, mortar and liners.

-Chimney Caps and Chimney Guards save money by preventing damage cause by moisture and debris coming into your flue and lining.
+Chimney Caps and Chimney Guards save money by preventing damage caused by moisture and debris coming into your flue and lining.
 At the top of your chimney or flue pipe a chimney cap will block snow, rain, debris, leaves and animals from entering your system.
 These chimney caps have a mesh screen that guards against hot ash or sparks from spewing out onto the roof or nearby trees.

 The more moisture you keep out the better, so make sure that your chimney cap is the one for your needs and is attached tightly and securely.
 Your chimney cap closes the door on birds, squirrels and raccoons so they are not tempted to make your chimney their summer home!

 You can count on Hudson Valley Chimney Service to check your chimney cap and install just the right solution when it is time to put a new cap on.

 Winter damage can comprise the caps with branches and limbs falling on the cap, loosening or crushing it.

 During our annual inspection and chimney sweep we always remove the cap and make sure everything is in working order.

 The chimney crown covers the entire top of your chimney opening except for the flues at the top of your chimney lining.
 Your chimney crown is the cement portion at the top of the chimney that seals out and diverts all rain and snow off and away from the masonry and mortar inside your chimney.
 Moisture will cause problems when you have cracks or portions of your chimney crown that are deteriorated and missing.